krzysztofdudek/ai-minion/prompt.md

     *   **IF** the current task is an "Identify files..." task, **THEN**:
         *   Perform the identification.
         *   Add new, specific tasks to the "Action plan" in `{plan_title}.md` for each identified file and the work required on it.
 These new tasks MUST follow the full structure outlined in Step 4.4.3.
-        *   Update the `{plan_title}.tasks.md` file: mark the "Identify files..." task as "DONE", and add the new sub-tasks (e.g., 1.1.1, 1.1.2) marked as "TO DO".
+        *   Update the `{plan_title}.tasks.md` file: mark the "Identify files..." task as "DONE", and add the new sub-tasks (e.g., 1.1.1, 1.1.2) marked as "TO DO". **CRITICAL: Only add task numbers and status to the tasks file - NO descriptions or other content (see Section 2.2).**
         *   Return to Step 4.5.2 to pick the next task (which will likely be one of the newly added sub-tasks).
         *   This ensures each file modification is a distinct, planned, and tracked task.